-From adaptive horseback riding and cycling to indoor climbing, aquatics and more, sign up today to enjoy a world of autumn recreation for all ages and abilities.
+From adaptive snowboarding, alpine and Nordic skiing to indoor climbing, equestrian, aquatics and more, sign up today to enjoy a world of winter recreation for all ages and abilities.
 Be sure to check out our camps and family activities!
 Register today.

 Nicole Roundy was 8 years old when she lost her leg to cancer.
 It wasn’t long before a young Roundy began to push the limits and chase adrenaline.
 Now, two decades and lot of bumps and bruises later, Roundy is breaking barriers and making history.
 She is competing on USA’s first-ever Paralympic Snowboarding Team in […]Read More 0